openfrontier/ci/README.md

     LDAP_SERVER         # Change the IP address to your LDAP server ip in your docker-compose.yml;
     LDAP_ACCOUNTBASE    # Change the search base to your LDAP account base in your docker-compose.yml;

+    ## See more parameters in the "MOST LIKELY NEED CHANGE" section in the setEnv.sh for details;

     server_name         # Change the IP address to your docker host ip or hostname in your nginx-proxy.conf;

 ## Use docker-compose to start,stop or control the containers in this project